KristjanESPERANTO/Leaflet.markercluster/ISSUE_TEMPLATE.md

 - step 1
 - step 2

-## What behaviour I'm expecting and which behaviour I'm seeing
+## What behavior I'm expecting and which behavior I'm seeing

 ## Minimal example reproducing the issue

 - [ ] this example is as simple as possible
 - [ ] this example does not rely on any third party code

-Using http://leafletjs.com/edit.html or any other jsfiddle-like site.
+Using <http://leafletjs.com/edit.html> or any other jsfiddle-like site.